hexedbits/StatusItemController/README.md

 ## Usage

 1. Subclass `StatusItemController`
 1. Implement the following methods:
     1. `buildMenu() -> NSMenu`
     1. `leftClickAction()`
     1. `rightClickAction()`
 1. Create an instance of your `StatusItemController` subclass in your `NSApplicationDelegate`.

 ## Requirements

+asdfasdfasdfasdf. sdf. sfsdafsd.f

+ok!!!!

+testing!!!!!!

 - macOS 10.12+
 - Swift 5.2+